- Last Updated on Tuesday, 21 July 2015 18:45

 Once on the water:

-A PFD must be available for every person on board (including in kayaks, canoes and rowboats) and is recommended to be worn on the water by persons of every age.
-It is estimated that 70% of all boating-related deaths could be prevented if PFD’s were more fully utilized.
+- A PFD must be available for every person on board (including in kayaks, canoes and rowboats) and is recommended to be worn on the water by persons of every age.
+It is estimated that 70 per cent of all boating-related deaths could be prevented if PFD’s were more fully utilized.